amh21-Ha/B-spline/README.md

 To solve the problem, I will use the following steps:

 Step 1: Define the B-spline basis functions and their derivatives on each subinterval.

 Step 2: Construct the collocation matrix and the right-hand side vector using the B-spline basis functions and the differential equation.

 Step 3: Solve the linear system for the coefficients of the B-spline approximation.

 Step 4: Evaluate the B-spline approximation at any desired point in the interval [0, 1].
-I will use Python code to implement these steps.